 Selecting the Right Type of Chicken

-The type of chicken you pick can help shape your Chicken Korma.
-Bone-in chicken thighs give a stronger flavor, while boneless chicken breast cooks faster and is leaner.
-For this recipe, it is best to use boneless chicken, like breast or thigh meat, cooked in olive oil.
-It cooks quickly and takes in the flavors of the korma sauce well.
+The chicken you choose can alter the direction of your Chicken Korma.
+Bone-in chicken thighs provide more flavor, while boneless chicken breast cooks quicker and is leaner.
+This recipe works best with boneless chicken, such as breast or thigh meat, that’s been cooked in olive oil.

-If you use chicken breast, cut it into small cubes.
-This helps it cook evenly and soak up the creamy korma sauce.
-Bone-in chicken parts are tasty, but they need more cooking time to be done properly.
+It cooks quickly and absorbs the flavors of the korma sauce nicely.
+If using chicken breast, dice into small cubes.
+That allows it to cook through evenly and soak up the creamy korma sauce.
+Bone-in chunks of chicken are delicious, but they require longer cooking time to be fully cooked.

 Kitchen Tools and Equipment Needed